tarikparkar/nifi_poc_demo/README.md

 # nifi_poc_demo
-this is a sample nifi POC demo only
+This is a sample nifi POC demo only
+The code and files in the repo are only to be used as a sample for proof of concept for Migration and OT related API servervics